arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/usb-hid/usb-hid.md

 ## Goals

-The goals of this tutorials are:
+The goals of this tutorial is:

 - Learn how to emulate a keyboard (keypresses),
-- learn how to emulate a mouse (x,y coordinates).
+- Learn how to emulate a mouse (x,y coordinates).

 ## Hardware & Software Needed